rgambee/rgambee.github.io/projects/clinic.md

 # Clinic Projects

-At Harvey Mudd College, the [Clinic Program](https://www.hmc.edu/clinic/) serves as the capstone project for engineering majors.
+At my [alma mater](/education/undergrad.html) Harvey Mudd College, the [Clinic Program](https://www.hmc.edu/clinic/) serves as the capstone project for engineering majors.
 Teams of typically five students work for an academic year to solve a problem for an outside company.
 The program gives students experience with real-world issues and can sometimes lead to job offers from the project sponsors.

 ## SpaceX Clinic Project (2014-2015)